 In order to avoid this, the runtime could manually check that the pointer isn’t zero, the usual value for null.
 But the same would still happen if the pointer’s value was 1 instead of 0.
 And even if it was within bounds, it could just point to garbage anyway.

-order to not crash the entire runtime when something goes wrong:
+in order to not crash the entire runtime when something goes wrong.
+See the full code here.

 $ make debug-panic